crickbabs/BABS-ATACSeqPE/docs/genome.md

 nextflow run main.nf --design design.csv --fasta <FASTA_FILE> --gtf <GTF_FILE> --mito_name <MITO_NAME> --bwa_index <BWA_INDEX> --genome_mask <GENOME_MASK> --macs_genome_size <MACS_GENOME_SIZE> -profile babs_modules
 ```

 or you can edit the [genomes.config](https://github.com/crickbabs/BABS-ATACSeqPE/blob/master/conf/genomes.config) file to define and store these parameters for multiple genome assemblies.
-Using this method you will only need to provide the specified shorthand name for the reference genome when running the pipeline e.g. `--genome hg19`.
+Using this method you will only need to provide the specified shorthand name for the reference genome when running the pipeline.

 ```bash
 nextflow run main.nf --design design.csv --genome hg19 -profile babs_modules
 ```

-The `genome_base` variable in the [`nextflow.config`](https://github.com/crickbabs/BABS-ATACSeqPE/blob/master/nextflow.config) file will need to be customised to reflect the top-level directory where the genomes are stored on your system.
+The `genome_base` variable in the [`nextflow.config`](https://github.com/crickbabs/BABS-ATACSeqPE/blob/master/nextflow.config) file will also need to be customised to reflect the top-level directory where the genomes are stored on your system.

 ### Indexing genome